Belize–Guatemala relations

-Belize–Guatemala relations are the bilateral relations between Belize and Guatemala.
 Guatemala established relations with Belize in 1991, ten years after Belizean independence.
-Belize has an embassy in Guatemala City while Guatemala has an embassy in Belize City.
 The two countries have had a long-standing dispute over the territory of Belize.
 Both countries are members of the Organization of American States and the Community of Latin American and Caribbean States.

-Territorial dispute
+History

-The Guatemalan government has demanded several times since 1940 that the UK government give up Belize and hand it over to Guatemala.
-The British government has refused and Guatemala has made several threats to invade Belize.
+The Guatemalan government demanded several times since 1940 that the UK government give up Belize and hand it over to Guatemala.
+The British government refused and Guatemala made several threats to invade Belize.
+The matter remained unresolved at Belizean independence.